-- He has a bit of a Lethal Joke Character in himself, too: in fact, in all iterations, he can learn some of the most powerful moves of the games, was the player patient enough to level him up to the max.
+- He has a bit of a Lethal Joke Character in himself, too: in fact, in all iterations, he can learn some of the most powerful moves of the games, if the player is patient enough to level him up to the max.
 Doesn't stop him from screwing up due to his low stats...

 - The GameFAQs Character Battles always have one - CATS, Weighted Companion Cube, MissingNo... and the most glorious example, the L-Block from Tetris, who managed to even win a contest in 2007!

 - In the boxing video game Fight Night: Champion, players have the option of fighting as Butterbean, a (real) 400lb boxer/wrestler/MMA fighter.
 The game does not use his real name ('Butterbean' is used as his last name and he has no first name), and he is among the lowest-rated boxers in the game.

 - The OTAS Sirokos in X3: Terran Conflict and X3: Albion Prelude is one of these.
 It's the games' poster boy for Crippling Overspecialization: it can carry ten more marines than any other M7M (30 instead of 20), at the cost of only being able to fire boarding pods and Mosquito missiles.
 It works fine for capturing TL-class ships (slow lumbering transports with enormous cargo bays capable of transporting space stations), but since it lacks offensive weapons (other than ramming) it can't really do anything else.
 The Goner Ranger is a completely unarmed fighter-sized ship used by the Goners.
 It's slow, doesn't carry that much cargo, and cannot use internal docking bays used by carriers and military transporters - and it's the default ship for the "Goner Witness" alternate gamestart.

 - Caveman Ugh-Lympics has characters such as Thag, Ugha, and...
 Vincent.
 If you play as Vincent, don't expect to win: his highlights include mastery of several numbers (including three!) and getting beaten up by the other competitors.